Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Experiments

 \subsection{Hyperparameters}

-All incorporated learning algorithms have at least one hyperparameter.
-We collect performances of algorithms across all hyperparameter combinations (exhaustive grid search; see Appendix \ref{app:hyper}).
-To better understand the influence of hyperparameters on structure recovery performance, we experiment with four different hyperparameter selection strategies described below.
+All incorporated learning algorithms have at least one HP.
+We collect performances of algorithms across all HP combinations (exhaustive grid search; see Appendix \ref{app:hyper}).
+Note that while many HPs are defined on continuous spaces, we search over a pre-defined set of points chosen to cover the space as completely as possible.
+To better understand the influence of HPs on structure recovery performance, we experiment with four different HP selection strategies described below.

-\textbf{BEST.} To simulate the choice of the best hyperparameters (as if we had access to hyperparameter oracle), we pick hyperparameter values that achieved \textbf{the lowest} SHD in that particular data setting.
-Each data setting can have a different set of the best hyperparameters.
+\textbf{BEST.} To simulate the choice of the best HPs (as if we had access to the HP oracle), we pick HP values that achieved \textbf{the lowest} metric value in that particular data setting.
+Each data setting can have a different set of the best HPs.